camunda/camunda-docs-manual/site/src/documents/api-references/bpmn20/40-subprocesses/20-call-activity.html.md

 </callActivity>
 ```

-We use a Custom Extension as a shortcut for the BPMN standard elements called dataInputAssociation and dataOutputAssociation, which only work if you declare process variables in the BPMN 2.0 standard way.
+We use a Custom Extension as a shortcut for the BPMN standard elements called dataInputAssociation and dataOutputAssociation, which only work if you declare process variables in the standard way for BPMN 2.0.

 It is possible to use expressions here as well: